Verify it's working

 You've finished Getting Started.
 The next areas to explore depend on what you're building:

-• SDK reference — full Python SDK documentation
+- Python SDK reference / TypeScript SDK reference — full SDK documentation